A guide to family history research using the major Victorian resources

 Until 1990 names were listed alphabetically by electoral division and subdistrict.
 From 1990 onwards the rolls are arranged alphabetically by state.
 Division boundaries often changed so to find the correct electoral division for a specific year you should refer to the maps in the book Commonwealth of Australia, 1901-1988, electoral redistributions, available in the Newspapers and Family History Reading Rooms.

-An electronic copy of the current electoral roll is available for public inspection at any AEC office.
-The office nearest to the State Library is at Level 6, 150 Lonsdale St, Melbourne (to view the Public Access Terminal in Victoria State Office, please call (03) 9285 7171 in advance to make a booking).
-Please note it is not possible to copy, record or photograph any information from the electoral roll.You can also check your enrollment details online but you must enter your details exactly as they appear on the electoral roll.
+An electronic copy of the current Australian electoral roll, can only be viewed at an AEC state or capital city office.
+The Victorian office is located at Level 6, 150 Lonsdale St, Melbourne.
+To access the public access terminal please call (03) 9285 7171 in advance and make a booking.
+Please note it is not possible to copy, record or photograph any information from the electoral roll.

 The AEC does not keep historic electoral rolls for public viewing.